nickytonline/source.nickytonline.github.io/src/pages/blog/2019-01-24-typescript-tips-part-i.md

    https://twitter.com/nickytonline/status/1087886002063138816

-1. Sometimes you have code where you know something is going to exist no matter what, so you don't want to have a check if it's null or undefined.
+1. Sometimes you have code where you know something is going to exist no matter what, so you don't want to have a check to see if it's null or undefined.
 TypeScript allows you via the `!` operator to basically say, "Hey TypeScript, trust me, I know what I'm doing.".

    For example, instead of doing this